Rafael Devers Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

-- Among the qualified batters in MLB action, he ranks 84th in batting average, 117th in on-base percentage, and 11th in slugging.
+- Among the qualifying batters in MLB action, he ranks 90th in batting average, 117th in on-base percentage, and ninth in slugging.

-- In 63.6% of his 22 games this season, Devers has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 65.2% of his games this year (15 of 23), Devers has picked up at least one hit, and in eight of those games (34.8%) he recorded multiple hits.

+- In 56.5% of his games this year, Devers has had at least one RBI.
+He's picked up more than one in 26.1% and driven in three or more of his team's runs in two contests.

-- He has scored in 59.1% of his games this season, with two or more runs scored in 18.2%.
+- He has scored in 14 of 23 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.